FREQUENTLY ASKED QUESTIONS

 SAFETY & POSSIBLE SIDE EFFECTStop

-• Decreased eyesight or loss of sight in one or both eyes (NAION).
-If you notice a sudden decrease or loss of eyesight, talk to your doctor right away
+• Sudden decrease or loss of hearing, sometimes with ringing in the ears and dizziness.
+If you notice a sudden decrease or loss of hearing during treatment with REVATIO, contact your healthcare provider right away.

 These are not all the possible side effects of REVATIO.
 For more information, ask your doctor or pharmacist.